benjamin-patch/benjaminpatch.com/content/posts/ai-in-practice/simple-python-virtual-environments-linux-mac.md

 This guide has helped us create a simple, clean, and flexible virtual development environment.

-If you found this helpful and would like me to write guides for more advanced dependency management with tools like [Pipenv](https://packaging.python.org/en/latest/tutorials/managing-dependencies/) or [Poetry](https://python-poetry.org/), please contact me [@benjaminpatch on Bluesky](https://bsky.app/profile/benjaminpatch.bsky.social).
+If you found this helpful and would like me to write guides for more advanced dependency management with tools like [Pipenv](https://packaging.python.org/en/latest/tutorials/managing-dependencies/) or [Poetry](https://python-poetry.org/), please contact me on Bluesky [@benjaminpatch.com](https://bsky.app/profile/benjaminpatch.com).

 Thanks for reading and I wish you the best in creating and managing all of your Python virtual environments!